 Top 3 Free VPN for Torrenting

-We need to warn you again that “free” is a relative concept when it comes to virtual private networking because you may pay the highest price, your identity, for going cheap on your cybersecurity.
+We need to warn you again that “free” is a relative concept when it comes to virtual private networking because you may pay the highest price, your identity, for skimping on your cybersecurity.
 Nonetheless, you may consider the following options but read the full reviews as well to get the bigger picture once you choose any of them.

 Remember that simply installing a VPN service will not mean that your torrenting activities are safe.
 You need to configure your BitTorrent, uTorrent, or Vuze applications to only use the VPN tunnels for internet traffic.
 If you don’t set your client up properly, it may use your ISP as a mediator between your computer and torrent seeders or leechers, which could have catastrophic consequences with regard to your privacy.